br41nslug/advent-of-code-2021/day 2/README.md

+# Day 2

 A colleague reminded me that Excel can be considered a language too so why not.
-I made this in google sheets then exported it to `.xlsx` and `.ods` xD.
+I made this in google sheets then exported it to `.xlsx` and `.ods` for archiving purposes.

 ## --- Day 2: Dive! ---
 Now, you need to figure out how to pilot this thing.